ivanlein/seminar-json-server/README.md

 1. Clone the repository.
 2. Run `npm install` to install dependencies.
+3. You need to `npm install web-vitals`.
-3. Start the server with `npm run server`.
+4. Start the server with `npm run server`.
-4. Start the app with `npm start`.
+5. Start the app with `npm start`.

 ![image](https://github.com/user-attachments/assets/ae4d6e5c-9c97-4619-80d3-2bdacf17a88d)